Shangri La (Jake Bugg album)

-Shangri La is the second studio album by English indie rock artist Jake Bugg.
+Shangri La is the second studio album by English indie rock singer-songwriter Jake Bugg.
 The album was produced by Rick Rubin and named after his studio in Malibu, California, where recording took place in the summer of 2013.
 The album was released on 18 November 2013 and was met with mixed reactions from fans and critics.

 Release

 The first single "What Doesn't Kill You" was announced and released from Shangri La on 23 September 2013.
 On 17 October 2013, "Slumville Sunrise" was revealed as the second single from the album, and a video promoting the song and album was released.

 Two more singles, "A Song About Love" and "Me and You" were released in early 2014.
 However these singles, and indeed all the singles from this album, failed commercially compared to the singles from his previous album, none reaching the UK Top 40.

 The album was originally scheduled for release in the United States on 14 January 2014, by Island Records, with a five-song EP released on 18 November 2013.
 However, following a "sold-out" tour in the United States, the release was rescheduled to 19 November 2013, a day after the UK release.